dfsp-spirit/fsbrain/README_MACOS_TAHOE.md

 - No interactive 3D windows (`views = "si"`)
 - No real-time rotation (`views = "sr"`, `vis.coloredmeshes.rotating`)
-- No browser-based 3D widgets (`vis.rglwidget`) — see Solution 2 below
-- No animated GIF export via rgl (`movie3d`)
+- No animated GIF export via rgl (`movie3d`).
+This is possible with scimesh, but using the scimesh functionality is not yet implemented in fsbrain.

 The reason for these limitations is that a CPU can render a beautiful brain image in about 2 seconds, while a graphics card with OpenGL driver stack can do the same in 0.02 seconds -- and thus produce so many frames per second that interactive viewing becomes possible.

 ## Solution 2: Browser-based interactive visualization

-If you need interactive 3D viewing, you can use `vis.rglwidget()`, which renders the scene in your web browser.
-Note that this does **not** include colorbars and cannot produce multi-view layouts.
+If you need interactive 3D viewing, you can use `vis.rglwidget()`, which renders the scene in your web browser using WebGL instead of the missing system OpenGL stack.
+Note that this does **not** include an option to display colorbars and cannot produce multi-view layouts.

+While it can be used for interactive data analysis during development and iterative research workflows, it is not suited for generating publication quality plots.

 ```r
 library(fsbrain)